AdaCore/gnatstudio/docs/users_guide/extending.rst

   >>> e.find_all_refs()

-The screen representation of the classes exported by GPS to Python has been modified, so most GPS functions return an instance of a class, but still display their output in a user-readable manner.
+The screen representation of the classes exported by GPS to Python has been modified, so most GPS functions return an instance of a class but still display their output in a user-readable manner.

 Python has extensive introspection capabilities.
 Continuing the